DoctorMcKay/node-steam-user/README.md

 Logs you off of Steam and then immediately back on.
 This can only be used if one of the following criteria are met:

 - You're logged into an anonymous account
-- You're logged into an individual account, you logged in using an account name and password, and you didn't use [legacy authentication](#legacy-authentication)
+- You're logged into an individual account and you logged in using an account name and password
 - You're logged into an individual account and you used a `refreshToken` to log on

 Attempts to call this method under any other circumstance will result in an `Error` being thrown and nothing else will happen.